azizoglu/BloodCellCount/README.md

 ## Usage

 A function called *countCell* has been created.
-This function takes as input parameters the image file path (ImagePath) and the cell type (ColorType =‘SingleColor' or ‘MultiColor').
+This function takes as input parameters the image file path (ImagePath) and the cell type (ColorType =‘Monochrome' or ‘Multicoloured').

 ## Counting monochrome cells